Once my FAQ is submitted, how long does it take to get posted?

 - Files in the proper format (plain ASCII text, 79 characters per line) are posted much more quickly than those that aren't.
 The less work needed to put your file in the proper format, the faster it will be posted.

-- The statistics shown on Contributor Central page shows how many files are pending in the queue waiting to be reviewed and uploaded.
+- The statistics shown on the Contributor Central page shows how many files are pending in the queue waiting to be reviewed and uploaded.
 That will give you some idea of how many other files are ahead of yours.

 Once my FAQ is posted, how do I update it?